fbgallet/roam-extension-live-ai-assistant/README.md

 - switch model with keyboard only
 - switch model during conversation, or even have multiple AI discuss with each other
 - text selection with whole block as context (e.g. to define a word in context)
-- a lot of fixes

-### 🆕 New in v.15-16 (MAJOR UPDATE)

-- New context menu withbuilt-in prompts and easy custom prompts handling
-- AI Agents to convert natural language requests in Roam queries or :q queries
-- Live Outliner Agent (an AI canvas tailored for Roam)
-- Claude Sonnet 3.7 and Grok support
-- The thinking process of Sonnet 3.7 Extended thinking and DeepSeek-R1 appears in a popup
-- Added mentioned [[pages]] as option to define the context

 (See changelog [here](https://github.com/fbgallet/roam-extension-speech-to-roam/blob/main/CHANGELOG.md))